-Our MyMuse team member, Nazma, shares how she came around to realising that being bicurious is no different than being a bisexual person.
+Our MyMuse team member, Nazma, shares how she came around to figure that being bicurious is no different than being a bisexual person

-It took quite a long (maybe too long a) time for me to realise I might not be straight, and even longer to finally be confident saying the words: “I’m bi.”
-Now I drop it in random conversations with people and it feels as normal as saying I prefer donning AirMax 90s.
+It took quite a long (maybe too long) time for me to realise I might not be straight, and even longer to finally be confident saying the words: “I’m bi.”
+Now I drop it in random conversations with people and it feels as normal as saying I have self-care products.
 But it took a good amount of soul searching, googling things like “bisexual meaning” and meeting people who had been on a similar journey to get there.

 What eventually solidified my understanding of my sexuality was meeting and speaking to other folks who form the B in the LGBTQI+ acronym.
 Being around them, I learned that there isn’t a universal roadmap to being bi.
 A bisexual person is someone who is attracted romantically and/or sexually to more than one gender.
 It might sound simple but the radical acceptance that that person was me, took a minute.